In the UK, you can buy dog walking insurance from the following companies:

 - Key cover, in case you lose the house keys of one of your customers

 - Employer's Liability Insurance.
-This is a requirement of UK law if you have staff who help with running your dog walking business (even if they are unpaid volunteers).
+This is a legal requirement in the UK if you have staff who help with running your dog walking business (even if they are unpaid volunteers).
 It covers you for legal claims made against you by one of your employees.

 It is also possible to add insurance for a range of other risks associated with running a dog walking business, including loss of money and damage to goods in transit.

 How much does Dog Walking insurance cost?

 The average cost of the quotes we received was about £130 per year.
 This was based on finding business insurance for a professional dog walker with a turnover of £25,000 after 3 years in business, in an MK postcode.

 But as every dog walking business has its own individual circumstances, you might pay more or less than that amount.
 The main factors that can influence the cost of dog walking insurance are as follows: